bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

-This enables the development mode, which uses absolute paths to development (non-minified) BokehJS components, sets logging to ``debug``, makes generated HTML and JSON human-readable, etc. Alternatively you can enable each part of the development mode with a specific shell variable.
+This enables the development mode, which uses absolute paths to development (non-minified) BokehJS components, sets logging to ``debug``, makes generated HTML and JSON human-readable, etc. Alternatively, you can enable each part of the development mode with a specific shell variable.
 For example, to configure Bokeh to use relative paths to development resources, issue: